wahasa/Kali-Nethunter/README.md

 ---
 * Stop VNC Server

-on Termux, run this command to stop :
+on kali, run this command to stop :

 > vnc-stop